-In order to qualify for the award of Craft certificate in Electrical and electronic Technology, Telecommunication Option, the candidate must pass all the modules of the course.
+In order to qualify for the award of Craft certificate in Automotive Technology, the candidate must pass all the modules of the course.
 Results of the examination as a whole will be issued in five classes and for the individual papers will be in eight grades.
 Each candidate will receive all records of performance, giving the result in terms of class and grade.